yazidebouthouri28/Esprit-PI-4SE3-2025-2026-ConnectCamp-FrontEnd/README.md

 This project was developed as part of the PIDEV – 4th Year Engineering Program at **Esprit School of Engineering** (Academic Year 2025–2026).

-It consists of a full-stack web application that allows campers, organizers, sellers, and sponsors to connect, discover campsites, book outdoor events, purchase camping gear, and engage with a nature-loving community across Tunisia.
+It consists of a full-stack web application that allows campers, organizers, sellers,worker and sponsors to connect, discover campsites, book outdoor events, purchase camping gear, and engage with a nature-loving community across Tunisia.

 ## Tech Stack